Melissa Spicer

 • PROP MASTER

-Being HOD, bringing together and leading a team of up to 30 in-house prop buyers, prop manufacturers and prop painters, as well as the onset team and armorers, has been a great experience.
+Bringing together and leading a team of up to 30 in-house prop buyers, fabricators and painters - as well as our onset and armory team - has been a incredible experience.

-As with most situations, it’s the people within the team that makes a project an enjoyable one, and Avatar was no exception.
-The talent and positivity of my team was integral for a series which I started in June 2018, and was still working on in June 2022.
+It’s the people within the team that makes any project an enjoyable one, and Avatar was no exception.
+The talent and positivity of our dept was integral for a series which I commenced in June 2018, and was still working on in 2024.

 I HAVE A STRONG UNDERSTANDING OF VFX, HAVING WORKED AT WETA FX for OVER A DECADE, IN both CREATIVE AND MANAGEMENT POSITIONS.